The Amazing Spiez!: Broadcast

 The Amazing Spiez was broadcast on Cartoon Network in the United States.
 It was also aired on MBC 3 in the Arab World and Discovery Kids in India.
 As of April 16, 2022, the series started to become available on the official Totally Spies!
 YouTube channel, with new episodes being uploaded on Saturdays.
 The show also has its own YouTube channel, established in 2013, which mostly uploads highlights from various episodes.

+Reception

+Emily Ashby of Common Sense Media gave the series a mixed review, rating the show 3 out of 5 stars and writing that "It's all about adventure, action, and fun, and most of the content is forgettable at best.
+In the end, it's a pretty safe choice for occasional viewing, but there are better options -- with better messages -- out there for kids."